-Tighten vent line when coolant begins to flow from the vent outlet.

-- 4. Observe the coolant level through the sight glass at the top of the J/W radiator.
+- 3. When coolant begins to flow from a petcock, close the petcock and continue filling the radiator. - 4.
+Observe the coolant level through the sight glass at the top of the J/W radiator.
 Coolant level should be approximately in the middle of the sight glass with a cool engine. - 5.
 When the radiator is full, replace the radiator cap securely.
 Push down and twist clockwise until the cap lip hits the tank stop flange.